ddavis-4/PersonalSite/log.md

 # This is a log of my work on my Project
+My most recent updates are at the bottom.

 ### last date of work is Oct 24
 - I did like nothing tbh.